US visitor Some of our content is UK-flavored. USD pricing, US data region and Delaware C-Corp diligence are all supported. See the US guide →

 Three things UK founders should know about data residency in 2026.

 1. UK GDPR cares about data location.
 Storing UK personal data on US-only infrastructure is not automatically illegal but it is rarely the cleanest answer to an ICO audit.
 Most UK buyers’ counsel ask for a data residency attestation as part of the diligence pack.
-“All data in AWS eu-west-2 (London)” is the cleanest possible answer.
+“All data in Cloudflare R2 (EU jurisdiction)” is the cleanest possible answer.
 “Multi-region with EU residency optional on enterprise plans” requires explanation.

 2. The Data Privacy Framework (DPF) and US adequacy.
 The current EU-US DPF (replaced Privacy Shield, 2023) gives some legal cover for US data transfers, but it is the third such framework in 10 years and the EU Court of Justice has overturned the previous two.
 Relying on adequacy is a continuing risk.
 UK residency removes the question.

-3. ICO enforcement is hardening.
-Two UK accounting firms received six-figure ICO penalties in 2024-2025 over email-based data leaks.
-The pattern is identical: a partner forwarded a tax computation to the wrong recipient.
+3. ICO enforcement is real.
+Misdirected email is consistently one of the most-reported non-cyber breach types in the ICO’s own data, and UK GDPR fines can reach £17.5m or 4% of global turnover.
+The pattern is familiar: a partner forwards a tax computation to the wrong recipient.
 Data rooms with audit trails are the structural prevention.

 What you actually pay for a UK data room in 2026.